secretflow/scql/test-tools/README.md

 The default generated CA files may not work well in your environment, if you encounter problems, please check the following:

-- Script default add hosts ``localhost/scdb/engine_alice/engine_bob/engine_carol`` to ``subjectAltName``, so the generated CA can only be used for these hosts. please modifying if nodes' hosts do not matched.
+- Script default add ``scdb/engine_alice/engine_bob/engine_carol`` to ``subjectAltName`` and generate CA for these nodes, please modifying if nodes' hosts do not matched.
-  > e.g: If your scdb listens on IP xxx, you need to add ``IP.2 = xxx`` to ``[sans]`` in ca_generator.sh

 - Auto generated root-ca.crt may not be trusted by default, try to use trusted CA as root-ca.crt and run the script again, please refer to the comments at the beginning of the ca_generator.sh for usage.
-If and only if in linux ``test environments``, you can optionally cp root-ca.crt to /etc/ssl/certs in the environments running scdbclient and scdb
+If and only if in linux ``test environments``, you can optionally cp root-ca.crt to /etc/ssl/certs.